-London School of English prefer teachers with CELTA or Trinity TESOL, but will accept teachers with other qualifications.
+London School of English in Kiev and Odessa prefer teachers with CELTA or Trinity TESOL, but will accept teachers with other qualifications.
 They tend to be wary of teachers who got certified in Asia though.
 Again, they don’t accept online certificates.
-You need a degree here too.

 American English Center put their teachers through an in-house training course before they start teaching, so you don’t need to have a teaching certificate to work there.
 Smaller schools are often happy to get someone to teach at all.